 - Advancing our wholly-owned lead product candidates to clinical milestones.
-We are working to demonstrate the safety and efficacy of our wholly-owned pipeline programs, and have completed a Phase 1 trial of ANB020 in healthy volunteers in Australia, which we believe has demonstrated favorable safety and ex vivo pharmacodynamic properties.
-We have completed a Phase 2a trial of ANB020 in patients with moderate-to-severe adult atopic dermatitis where top-line data efficacy was announced in October 2017 and completed trial data was presented at the 2018 AAD Annual Meeting, and have completed enrollment of a severe adult peanut allergy Phase 2a trial where top-line data is anticipated in March 2018 and a severe adult eosinophilic asthma Phase 2a trial where enrollment is ongoing and top-line data is anticipated during the second quarter of 2018.
-We have conducted, under an approved CTN, a Phase 1 clinical trial in healthy volunteers to assess the safety, pharmacokinetics and pharmacodynamics of ANB019 and have announced top-line data from this trial in November 2017.
-We plan to initiate Phase 2 studies of ANB019 in GPP and PPP patients during 2018, subject to clearance of applicable regulatory filings. - Continuing to expand our proprietary pipeline by generating new product candidates using our technology platform.
+We are working to demonstrate the safety and efficacy of our wholly-owned pipeline programs, and have completed a Phase 1 trial of etokimab in healthy volunteers, which we believe has demonstrated favorable safety and ex vivo pharmacodynamic properties.
+We have completed a Phase 2a trial of etokimab in patients with moderate-to-severe adult atopic dermatitis where top-line data efficacy was announced in October 2017 and completed trial data was presented at the 2018 AAD Annual Meeting and EAACI 2018.
+We are currently conducting an on-going Phase 2b randomized, double-blinded, placebo-controlled, multi-dose study in 300 adults patients with moderate-to-severe atopic dermatitis, also referred to as the ATLAS trial, to assess different dose levels and dosing frequencies of subcutaneously-administered etokimab for a 16-week treatment period followed by an eight-week monitoring period, with top-line data expected in the second half of 2019.
+We have completed a severe adult eosinophilic asthma Phase 2a trial where interim analysis top-line data was announced during September 2018, which we believe supports the continued development of etokimab in eosinophilic asthma and plan to initiate a multi-dose Phase 2b randomized, double-blined data for etokimab in patients with CRSwNP, also referred to as the ECLIPSE trial, and anticipate top-line data from this trial to be available in the second half of 2019.
+We have controlled trial during 2019.
+We have subsequently initiated a Phase 2 trial of etokimab in patients with CRSwNP, also referred to as the ECLIPSE trial, and anticipate top-line data tEAACI 2018.
+We have subsequently initiated two Phase 2 studies of ANB019 and have announced top-line data from this trial in healthy volunteers to assess the safety, pharmacokinetics and pharmacodynamics of ANB019 and have announced top-line data from this trial in November 2017 and complete data at EAACI 2018.
+We have subsequently initiated two Phase - Continuing to expand our proprietary pipeline by generating new product candidates using our technology platform.
 Using our proprietary SHM antibody generation platform, we are able to rapidly develop novel antibodies against biological targets.
-Our goal is to continue expanding our wholly-owned new therapeutic antibody program pipeline by innovating one or more wholly-owned novel pipeline antibodies to potentially first-inclass immune-related targets. - Identifying emerging opportunities in key therapeutic areas.
+Our goal is to continue expanding our wholly-owned new therapeutic antibody program pipeline by innovating additional wholly-owned novel pipeline antibodies to potentially first-in-class immune-related targets.

+- Identifying emerging opportunities in key therapeutic areas.
 We intend to remain at the forefront of discovery and development of new therapeutic opportunities in inflammation by understanding and translating biological breakthroughs into first-in-class therapeutic antibodies.
 Our approach includes translational biology assessments, such as human genetics, ex vivo tissue pathology and target expression patterns, to understand the relevance of emerging targets to patients with unmet medical needs.
-We plan to leverage this knowledge to create new product candidates and position our current and future programs for rapid initial efficacy assessment. - Retaining rights to strategic products in key commercial markets.
+We plan to leverage this knowledge to create new product candidates and position our current and future programs for initial efficacy assessment. - Retaining rights to strategic products in key commercial markets.
 We intend to retain ownership and control of our pipeline programs to key preclinical and clinical data inflection points.
 We may build sales and marketing capabilities in the United States with a focused commercial organization.
 For certain programs, we plan to seek strategic collaborations that provide us with funding, infrastructure and marketing resources to advance through development and commercialization.